 The service was full of nice little details, such as a menu card, napkins with the logo, nice cutlery, etc. Overall, quite impressive for such a short flight.
 Lufthansa, for example, on similar-length legs, has a significantly worse service.

 Approach and Landing

-Close to Warsaw, it started to get cloudy and grey, so the landing was quite bumpy.
+It started getting cloudy and grey close to Warsaw, so the landing was quite bumpy.
 After the landing, we went straight to the terminal, gate A40.

 Overall, I would say LOT Airlines offer a very competitive business class offer.
 Even though planes are smaller than other airlines (using A320s and 737s), blocking the seat on the side gives a lot of extra room and comfort.
 The soft product was excellent, the meal quality was great, and the crew was outstanding; super friendly and warm.
 Warsaw Airport (WAW) was also nice for connecting and offered several business-class lounge options.